M64GitHub/zigreSID/README.md

 - ⚡ **Powered by reSID** – Uses the proven reSID C++ library for high-quality sound emulation. ([reSID on GitHub](https://github.com/daglem/reSID))
 - 🏆 **Powered by zig64** – A high-performance C64 emulator core written in Zig, ensuring accurate 6510 CPU execution and SID register emulation. ([zig64 on GitHub](https://github.com/M64GitHub/zig64))

 <br>

 ### 🎧 **Audio Library Independence**
-This project is **audio-library agnostic** by design.
-The core SID emulation and playback logic is completely independent of any audio backend.
-However, the examples demonstrate audio playback using **SDL2** for convenience and cross-platform support.
-You can easily adapt or extend the audio interface to suit other libraries or custom solutions.
-The playback engine supports both automatic audio callbacks for seamless integration and manual audio buffer generation for full control and customization of the audio stream.
+The SID emulation and playback logic are **fully independent of any audio library**.
+While examples use **SDL2** for cross-platform playback, you can easily integrate other audio backends or custom solutions.
+The playback engine supports both **automatic callbacks** for seamless integration and **manual buffer generation** for full control over the audio stream.

 <br>